 But they’re both very taxing.
 Worldbuilding isn’t really something you can just pick up one day and write something random; it all ties together.
 Likewise, you can’t write a chapter of a novel independent from all the rest.
 You have to remember, and fit all the pieces together, and research.

-Another issue born from novel-writing is that characters have to be just as complex if they’re going to be sympathetic and believable.
-I struggle with them just as much as I do with plot, largely because getting the names wrong can destroy motivation and make me feel like I’m writing the wrong story for the wrong people.
+Characters have to be equally complex if they’re going to be sympathetic and believable.
+I struggle with them just as much as I do with plot, largely because (among other things) getting the names wrong can destroy motivation and make me feel like I’m writing the wrong story for the wrong people.

-It’s not the first time I’ve had to rework a story entirely just because I’ve altered the spelling of the original MC’s name, and I’ve spent hours brainstorming variations to get that perfect version for even a minor character or else I can’t write them at all.
+It’s not the first time I’ve had to rework a story entirely just because I’ve altered the spelling of the original main character’s name, and I’ve spent hours brainstorming variations to get the perfect version for even a minor character or else I can’t write them at all.

 Weirdly, I don’t think I ever used the same name twice.
 My brain is pretty good at coming up with random stuff like that if left to its own devices.